 The three primary factors that Google uses to determine which ads to show at the top of the SERP and what order to show them in are:

 The bid is the price that you are willing to pay for a click when your ad shows for a specific keyword or keywords.
 You can set your bid as high or low as you want, but you are competing against others that are bidding on the same keyword.
 The cost of the click is going to depend how much other companies bidding on the same term are willing to pay.
-If you are a realtor in a small town you might be able to bid less than $1 per click on a keyword and still have your ad show in this section.
+If you are a real estate agent in a small town you might be able to bid less than $1 per click on a keyword and still have your ad show in this section.
 However, if you own a medical malpractice law firm in a big city, the cost per click will be much more expensive.

 Quality and relevance of the ad